By: Melissa McCaughan

 For over 200 years, the John Payne family home has been used to entertain guests and visitors from all over the world.
 Today that tradition of good food and entertainment continues with Wilshire’s Restaurant, entrée’s such as the signature Honey Bourbon Glazed Salmon – fresh Atlantic salmon, seared then brushed with the chef’s honey bourbon glaze – ensures tradition will be carried on for many years.

 Just five miles from downtown is the Kentucky Horse Park, a 1200-acre educational theme park, home to the 2010 World Equestrian Games and the Annual Rolex Three-Day Event.
 Nearby, the Old Friends Retired Thoroughbred Farm provides a safe haven to over 100 horses whose racing days have come to an end including Kentucky Derby and Preakness winners Silver Charm and War Emblem.
+If you’re in the midst of working out horse retirement cost and the best place for your pony, you should consider somewhere pleasant that they can live out their days.
 Founded by former Boston Globe film critic Michael Bowen, the farm offers opportunities to get up close and personal with the stars of the turf and meet miniature horse Little Silver Charm.